leantorres73/interview-agile-images/README.md

  * "The app should fetch the entire load of images information upon initialization and perform cache reload once in a defined (configurable) period of time.".
 As this is not clear, I did it every X amount of minutes.
  * Also the npm start is a nodemon command, for production I shouldn't be using nodemon.
  * I didn't use git branches as it is a short project expecting to have it in less than two hours.
+ * I'm not using any database, just storing images in memory, as I expect the idea is to have it fast, see how to fetch the images and how to search.

 ## Features

 - Express